Jackman3323/CanvasGrade-Chrome/README.md

 # CanvasGrade: Safari Extension

+## Disclaimer

+This is in the earliest of early stages, I highly recommend staying as far away from it as possible.

 ## Setup Instructions

 There are currently no supported ways to install this extension; it is not released and I do not have an apple developer account.